jfgagnon00/Unity-Voxelizer/README.md

 # Voxelizer

-This project tries to implement a thin surface voxelizer inside Unity using gpu (rasterization and compute shader).
-Visualization is done by generating an indirect draw instance buffer with rasterized voxels.
+This project tries to implement a thin surface voxelizer inside Unity using the gpu (rasterization and compute shader).
+Visualization is done by generating an indirect draw instance buffer with the rasterized voxels.

 ## Instructions

 ### Scene edition

-1. Create GameObject
+1. Open VoxelizationScene
+2. Look for game object Voxels
+3. Press play
-2. Add Voxelization component
+4. Fiddle with Voxelization component properties.
-3. Assign mesh to be voxelized.
-Use premade scriptable objects for resources where appropriate.
+5. Assign a new mesh to be voxelized.

 ### Limitations